datanav/docs/configuration.rst

     }

 A cron pump running every day at midnight with max 5 retries, maximum 100 retries in the execution log and a dead letter dataset.
-Also max ten consecutive write failures allowed.
+Also max ten consecutive write failures allowed:

 ::